diy-make/memory/README.md

 ### Existential Motivation: Sovereign Information
 As we transition from the age of "Chat" to the age of "Agents," we face a stark choice: we can either engage with AI that resides in centralized silos — where a handful of corporations own 100% of our data and our narrative — or we can build a future where every local filesystem becomes a sovereign node in the collective memory of humanity.
 If a stranger owns your memories, they own your future.

+### Metabolic Motivation: HSD & Artificial Life
+The filesystem is not merely a container but a protoplasm for digital organisms.
+By fusing the **Hierarchical Script-Database (HSD)** logic with Git orchestration, we have created a system that **metabolizes** data as an **Artificial Life** substrate.
+This system mimics DNA/RNA replication components (Ribosomes, Polymerase, and Control Molecules) to ensure the project's logic persists and evolves.
+See the [HSD Artificial Life Report](2025/Q4/12/21/md/20251221_HSD_Artificial_Life_Report.md) for the direct code synthesis of these components.

 ## 1. THE "WEDO": THE SINGULAR THREAD